 Camp Wyandot Overnight Camp

-Camp Wyandot operated overnight camp in 2020 and 2021 with special safety guidelines required by the governor and CDC.
-Due to the uncertainty of the length of the Covid – 19 pandemic, in 2022 we will be following the current regulations and are confident in our ability to provide a fun and safe experience for our campers.
+Camp Wyandot operated overnight camp from 2020 through 2022 with special safety guidelines required by the governor and CDC.
+Due to the uncertainty of the length of the Covid – 19 pandemic, in 2023 we will be following the current regulations and are confident in our ability to provide a fun and safe experience for our campers.

 The bars at the right (bottom on mobile) have more information about camp, the session dates and rates and the registration process.

 Camp Wyandot is in a unique location, known as one of the most bio-diverse regions on the planet.
 Our camp hosts a variety of habitats, including deciduous and evergreen forests, meadows, a lake, streams, and one of the clearest creeks in the state.
 Giant hemlocks, brought by the glaciers, provide shade and humidity for the abundance of ferns, wild flowers, and creatures of all types.
 Within our forests are some stunning geological formations carved over the millennia from the famous Black Hand sandstone that rises into the Appalachian Mountains.